 When people tell you that Japan is like nowhere else on the planet, they’re not exaggerating.
-A place where ancient culture and space-age innovation collides, this unique destination has so many cool things to see.
-Here are a few to get you started…
+Japan is a place that truly stands out from the rest of the world.
+With a fascinating blend of ancient traditions and cutting-edge technology, there are countless unique sights to explore.
+Here are a seven unique things to do and see in Japan to get you started…

 Okay, you’re probably going to find yourselves in the futuristic capital of Tokyo at some point.
 For a little ‘bright lights, big city’ action, head to Shinjuku ward.
 Here you’ll be dazzled by its neon streets, filled with eclectic bars and restaurants.
 Easily one of its most famous attractions, Robot Restaurant is exactly what you’d expect of Tokyo nightlife – loud, busy, wacky and totally fabulous.
 It may be referred to as a restaurant, but the real reason for visiting is its cabarets, featuring 10-foot-tall robot warrior princesses, laser beams and dancers performing to blaring pop music.
 Expect a crazy night.